 The septum or wall between the atriums (top chambers) of the heart is meant to be straight but mine has a large bow in it - the atrial septal aneurysm.
 It bows from the right to the left and flops back and forth with each heart beat.
 The doctors were trying their hardest to get a good view of the aneurysm and the two holes on either side of it, and I had to move position several times while they dug the probe into my ribs while taking my breath, holding, breathing out & holding it.

 By the time I got back to the ward I'd missed tea and was ravenous - all they could offer was tea and toast so I went wandering around the hospital trying to find a vending machine which took notes to no avail.
 My surgeon was waiting for me when I returned.
+I've been looking at your echo for the last two hours" he said.

 "two hours?
 Why?"
 I asked.